Ayms/node-Tor/README.md

 The same code is used at nodejs and browser side, then the browser has exactly the same functions than nodejs (and could therefore act as an OR as well)

-Globals are used at the nodejs level (but not inside browsers), most of them can be splitted as local variables inside modules but not all, this is not an issue and comes from the initial design since at the beginning the code was not intended to be modular (and then no globals were used), changing this impacts a lot of things, this might be a TODO (as well as implementing the elliptic crypto)
+Globals are used at the nodejs level (see the note for browsers in Browserify section), most of them can be splitted as local variables inside modules but not all, this is not an issue and comes from the initial design since at the beginning the code was not intended to be modular (and then no globals were used), changing this impacts a lot of things, this might be a TODO (as well as implementing the elliptic crypto)

 If you PR something please make sure that the test configuration works for each type of circuit and download also (then it becomes unlikely that something is wrong)

+## Peer review

+This project has been quickly scanned by [ROS](https://radicallyopensecurity.com/) experts, it is speechless to say that when you create an app using node-Tor inside browsers you must not do stupid things like injecting the content donwloaded via the anonymized circuits inside the page to fetch resources outside of them (and then deanonymize you), this is the very purpose of the proxyJS concept in the Convergence proposal

 ## Related projects :